-The bill mandates that public entities in Arkansas develop a comprehensive policy regarding the authorized use of artificial intelligence (AI) and automated decision tools.
-It introduces definitions for "artificial intelligence" and "automated decision tool," emphasizing their roles in making predictions and decisions that affect real or virtual environments.
-Public entities are required to create a policy that outlines the authorized use of these technologies, ensuring that any final decisions made in the course of employment are conducted by a human employee or designee, regardless of AI recommendations.
-Additionally, the bill stipulates that public entities must also develop a technology resources policy and a cybersecurity policy, with specific training programs for employees on these policies.
+The proposed bill mandates that public entities in Arkansas develop a comprehensive policy regarding the authorized use of artificial intelligence (AI) and automated decision tools.
+It introduces new definitions for "artificial intelligence" and "automated decision tool," emphasizing their roles in making predictions and consequential decisions.
+The bill requires public entities to create a policy that not only defines the authorized use of these technologies but also stipulates that any final decisions must be made by a human employee or designee, regardless of AI recommendations.
+Additionally, it mandates the development of training programs for employees on the appropriate use of these technologies.

 Old version HB1958 Original - 4-1-2025 02:30 PM: 25-1-128(a)